gudata/scaffold_pico/README.md

 # Install

+This project assumes that you use simple_form and kaminari, but if you have other preferences you can change them.

-The gem assume you have already in your Gemfile
+You should already have in your Gemfile something like

     gem 'kaminari'
     gem 'slim-rails'